BMW motorcycle cylinders

 The “new” style cylinders can be used on the older engines.
 They fit and seal perfectly.
-Still no oil will be supplied to the right piston skirt.
+Still, no oil will be supplied to the right piston skirt.
 However, one can even drill a hole into the oil galley and get the lubrication to the right cylinder.
-This requires some knowledge, but isn’t hard to do and is a great upgrade.
+This requires some knowledge, but it isn’t hard to do and is a great upgrade.

 New style cylinder photo supplied by Lonnie Walker, thanks.

 The holes shown in the center of both are to return the oil from the valve cover area to the crankcase.
 Both types of cylinders have this hole.
-The crankcase is different and the old style won’t cover the holes in the case properly.
+The crankcase is different, and the old-style won’t cover the holes in the case properly.

 The metal gasket on the left is a new style gasket.
 See the three holes?
 Only two are used, but with three, it doesn’t matter which way the gasket is installed because it has no “front” or “back.”
 The gasket on the right is the old style.
 See the difference in the shape of the coverage?
 One of the two outer holes in the new gasket will have oil pressure.
 If the wrong gasket and cylinder combination is used, it will leak badly.